There are items that cannot be transported by the aircraft whether carry-on or checked baggage:

 - When you are travelling to, from, or via USA, the Transportation Security Administration (TSA) allows common lighters in carry-on baggage.
 Torch lighters are banned from carry-on baggage by the TSA.

-- All matches and lighters are prohibited for carry-on and check-in baggage on flights departing from China.
+- All lighters and matches are prohibited for carry-on and check-in baggage on flights departing from Macau, China and Philippine.

 - Sporting pistol, revolver and its munitions are allowed to be carried in checked baggage.
 Please contact EVA Air for details.